MorphZG/obsidian_vault/000_Workflow.md

 ## Directories

 - **00_Fleeting_inbox**
 Fleeting notes or inbox directory is a place where fresh notes start.
-This is a starting point where i put notes that still need to be refined.
-From here i can
+This is a starting point for notes that still needs to be refined, quick thoughts and work under progress.
 - **01_Reference**
 This directory is for practical knowledge.
 From tools and software to life and philosophy.
+Reference notes are direct notes from someone else work.
-- **02_Ideas**
+- **02_Ideas_and_projects**
-These are my own ideas i have about something.
-Something i find interesting about something.
+These are my own ideas, personal thoughts about something.
+Place to start and manage personal projects.
 Like a cooking pot with different ingredients, almost ready to be served.
-As opposed to references, these are my own views of particular subject which can but don't have to be right, where references are exact and practical knowledge about the subject.
+As opposed to references, these are my own views of particular subject which can but don't have to be right.
 - **03_Knowledge**
 Here i have more broad texts about single topic.
 Permanent knowledge base.
 Even though i can consider this to be a complete set of articles or texts i will always expand and adapt each article as i learn more about the subject.
 Like a living organism.
 - **04_Expressions**